deiss/fftocean/README.md

 Compilation :
    - MacOS : add GLUT, OpenGL and ApplicationServices frameworks
+   - Linux : $ make && make clean

 -----------------------------------------------------------------------------------

 To do :
    - comment files in Affichage and FFT directories
-   - add Windows and Linux versions and informations to compile the project (libs etc)
+   - add Windows version and information to compile the project (libs etc)
    - use another library instead of GLUT which is deprecated
    - add Perlin noise to compute further waves at a lower cost
    - add textures to the waves